Code of Conduct

 A PINS Petition may be brought against a student with a disability only after a manifestation determination has been held to rule out the misconduct leading to the filing of the petition is a manifestation of the student’s disability.

-Juvenile Delinquents and Juvenile Offenders
+G. Juvenile Delinquents and Juvenile Offenders

-The Superintendent, or his designee, is required to refer the following students to the County Attorney for a juvenile delinquency proceeding before the Family Court:
+a.
+To the County Attorney for a juvenile delinquency proceeding before the Family Court:

 Back to top

-The Board recognizes that it may be necessary to suspend, remove or otherwise discipline students with disabilities to address disruptive or problem behavior.
-The Board also recognizes that students with disabilities enjoy certain procedural protections whenever school authorities intend to impose discipline upon them.
-The Board is committed to ensuring that the procedures followed for suspending, removing or otherwise disciplining students with disabilities are consistent with the procedural safeguards required by applicable laws and regulations.
+The Board is committed to ensuring that the procedures followed for suspending or removing students with disabilities are consistent with the procedural safeguards required by applicable laws and regulations.

-This code of conduct affords students with disabilities subject to disciplinary action no greater or lesser rights than those expressly afforded by applicable federal and state law and regulations.
+This code of conduct affords students with disabilities subject to disciplinary action no greater or lesser rights than those expressly afforded by applicable federal and state law regulations.

-For purposes of this section of the code of conduct, the following definitions apply.
+For purposes of this section of the code of conduct, and consistent with applicable laws and regulations the following definitions apply:

 1. “Behavioral intervention plan”(BIP) means a plan that is based on the results of a functional behavioral assessment and that, at a minimum, includes a description of the problem behavior, global and specific hypotheses as to why the problem behavior occurs, and intervention strategies that include positive behavioral supports and services to address the behavior.